tanayverma/Communication-Lab/Lab 1.md

 ![](https://cloud.githubusercontent.com/assets/2521843/22104882/42f08b96-de39-11e6-9f4e-e4891731d030.png)

+#Exercise 2 - CLT

+#Thoughts

-Tanay : Quite interesting.
+***Tanay*** : Quite interesting.

-Louis : In labview the wires automatically change size depending on their input.
+***Louis*** :  Suprised that in labview the wires automatically change size depending on their input.

 E.g. if its 32 bit it changes, if its array it changes to a bus.

+Controls are the input, indicators are the output.

 First task was relatively easy.

-#Exercise 2 - CLT